 Defining Endpoint Detection and Response

-Endpoint Detection and Response, or EDR cybersecurity, is a set of technologies designed to monitor, record, and display large sets of data related to activities occurring on endpoint systems.
+Endpoint Detection and Response, or EDR, is a set of technologies designed to monitor, record, and display large sets of data related to activities occurring on endpoint systems.
 This data is collected in a centralized repository for review and analysis.

-Endpoint detection and response is primarily a forensic capability that will monitor for attacks as they occur or allow an analyst to triage post-exploitation activity to determine how a compromise occurred.
+Endpoint detection and response is primarily a forensic capability that monitors for attacks as they occur or allows an analyst to triage post-exploitation activity to determine how a compromise occurred.
 If an active compromise is discovered, EDR solutions include capabilities to quickly respond and potentially recover from this malicious activity.

 Why is Endpoint Detection and Response Important?

-In this way, an organization can learn from its past weaknesses to help further enhance its security posture.
-With a fully deployed endpoint detection and response solution you can actively monitor and quickly respond to advanced threat attacks as they occur while reviewing endpoint activity for previously undetected compromises.
+With a fully deployed endpoint detection and response system, you can actively monitor and quickly respond to advanced threat attacks as they occur while reviewing endpoint activity for previously undetected compromises.

 How has Endpoint Detection and Response Evolved?

-The adoption of endpoint detection and response had its beginnings as an on-prem technology with a limited set of events recorded from endpoints.
+The adoption of endpoint detection and response technologies began as an on-prem solutions with limited set of events recorded from endpoints.
 Customers were generally required to purchase a dedicated server or series of servers to act as the controller and repository for recorded data.

 Endpoint Detection and Response cybersecurity technology is now continuing to evolve with modern architecture with many deployments now including the option to no longer require on-prem controllers.
 Instead, a new breed of cloud-based collectors is becoming increasingly utilized.
 These cloud EDR systems allow organizations to monitor their endpoints while both on and off the corporate network and over geographically dispersed areas.